Back to SwitchBot Guides

 Recalibrate Track Length

-Open the SwitchBot app and navigate to the Curtain robot settings.
+Open the SwitchBot app and go to the Curtain robot settings.
 Select Calibrate or Set Travel Range.
 Manually move the robot to the fully open position using the app controls and tap Set.
 Then move it to the fully closed position and tap Set again.
 This tells the robot exactly how far it needs to travel.
 Without proper calibration, the robot may stop short, overshoot, or reverse direction unexpectedly.

 4